Supernatural: Bloodlines: Production

 The existence of a Supernatural spin-off being developed was first made known in an interview with Robert Singer at SDCC 2013.
 It was later revealed that the spin-off would be centered in Chicago, and focus on clashes between hunters and monsters factions and introduce new characters.
 The title of the spin-off was officially confirmed by The CW as Supernatural: Tribes on January 29, 2014, the same day the network announced their new pilot slate.
 Later, descriptions for the characters to be featured in the spin-off were released.
 On March 8, 2014, it was reported that the project had been renamed Supernatural: Bloodlines.
-Andrew Dabb looked at several spin-off television series when developing Supernatural: Bloodlines, including The Originals, Angel, Star Trek: Deep Space Nine, and the NCIS spinoffs.
+Andrew Dabb looked at several spin-off television series when developing Supernatural: Bloodlines, including The Originals, Angel, Star Trek: Deep Space Nine, and the NCIS spin-offs.

-An episode simply titled "Bloodlines" aired as the twentieth episode of Supernatural's ninth season.
+An episode simply titled "Bloodlines" aired as the twentieth episode of Supernaturals ninth season.
 Ultimately, the show was not picked up for the 2014–2015 season.
 While the tenth season was later confirmed to be the main priority of the CW, Jeremy Carver and Eric Kripke later revealed the ongoing development of another spin-off, with a concept dissimilar to that of Bloodlines.
-Carver later clarified that another potential spin-off's backdoor pilot would air in Supernatural's eleventh season as opposed to the tenth season.
+Carver later clarified that another potential spin-off's backdoor pilot would air in Supernaturals eleventh season as opposed to the tenth season.
 Mark Pedowitz eventually clarified Carver's comments by revealing that a spin-off would be discussed in June 2015.
 As of August 2015, Pedowitz stated there are no current plans for another spin-off attempt but he is still very open to the idea in the future.